HPV (Human Papilloma Virus) | Causes, Symptoms, Diagnosis, & Treatment

 There is no cure for the virus itself, but many HPV infections go away on their own.
 In fact, about 70 percent to 90 percent of cases of HPV infection are cleared from the body by the immune system.

-The treatment goal — when treatment is needed — is to relieve symptoms by removing any visible warts and abnormal cells in the cervix.
-Treatments that might be used include:
+When treatment is needed, the goal is to relieve symptoms by removing any visible warts and abnormal cells in the cervix.
+Treatments might include:

 - Loop electrosurgical excision procedure (LEEP) — using a special wire loop to remove the abnormal cells